As Memorial Day arrives, bill unveiled in Congress to assist Purple Heart recipients

 - Oops!Something went wrong.Please try again later.

 A Purple Heart medal is seen during a Purple Heart ceremony June 9, 2015 at George Washington’s Mount Vernon in Mount Vernon, Virginia.
 The U.S. Army held a celebration for its 240th birthday.
-(Photo by Alex Wong/Getty Images)
+(Alex Wong/Getty Images)

 He simply just wanted to let the Washington state Democrat know, he told States Newsroom in an exclusive interview.